SaviourMadeit/STM32F4_Breakout_Board/README.txt

 This breakout board is designed to simplify the development process by providing easy access to essential features of the STM32F4 microcontroller, including voltage regulation, communication protocols, debugging interfaces, and indicator LEDs.

 ## Features

-- 3.3V Voltage Regulator: The breakout board includes a 3.3V voltage regulator to ensure stable power supply for connected peripherals and the STM32F4 microcontroller.
+- 3.3V Voltage Regulator: The breakout board includes a 3.3V voltage regulator to ensure a stable power supply for connected peripherals and the STM32F4 microcontroller.

 - 3.3V Power Pin: Provides a convenient 3.3V power pin for external components or modules that require a regulated power supply.